seabeya/tech-stack/dsa/README.md

 - `Parent`: The node that is connected to its child nodes.
 Each child can have only one parent.
 - `Child`: The nodes directly connected to a parent node.
 A parent node can have multiple child nodes.
 - `Sibling`: Nodes that share the same parent are called siblings.
 They are at the same level in the tree.
-- `Leaf`: Also known as a terminal node or external node, it is a node that has no child nodes.
+- `Leaf`: A node that has no children.
+It's the end of a branch in the tree.
 - `Edge`: A connection or link between two nodes in a tree.
 - `Path`: A sequence of nodes connected by edges, from one node to another in a tree.
 - `Depth`: The depth of a node represents the number of edges from the root to that node.
 The root node has a depth of 0.
-- `Height`: Height refers to the longest path from the root to any leaf node, or the maximum depth among all nodes in the tree.
+- `Height`: The height of a tree is the number of edges on the longest path from the root to a leaf.
+In our tree example below, the height is 4.
 - `Subtree`: A subtree is a tree structure that is part of a larger tree.
 - `Ancestor`: Any node along the path from a given node to the root.
 For example, a node’s parent, grandparent, and so on up to the root are all its ancestors.
 - `Descendant`: Any node that is located below a given node in the tree.
 A node’s children, grandchildren, and so on are all its descendants.